JayVoigt/JavaMonopoly/documentation/pp3.md

 If we wish to determine if a player owns this green color group monopoly, there are two general approaches to query this data:

-1. Query the player set.
+**1 - Query the player set**
 - Create a set of values indicating the total number of green properties owned by each player.
     - For each player in the game, check if they own a property with the following attributes:
         - belongs to the *green* color group
-    - If this matches, add to the total.
+    - If this matches, add to the respective total.
 - Compare the totals.
 If only one of the totals is non-zero, all *owned properties* within that color set belong to a single player.

 A problem arises when considering that a player may own 2 out of 3 spaces in a single color group, where all other players own none.
 This necessitates further querying of the space data, determining how many spaces exist in the group total.

+&nbsp;

-2. Query the space set.
+**2 - Query the space set**
+- Create a set of values indicating the owners of each green property.
     - For each space in the game, check if the following conditions apply:
         - belongs to the *green* color group
-    - owned by

-However, an alternative approach exists - the board itself can be queried specifically, through some specialized methods:

-1. Query the set of all spaces owned by player *n*.
+        - is owned by a player
-    1.

-2. Query the set of all spaces belonging to the *green* color group.
+    - If this matches, set the appropriate owner value for the property.
+- Compare the values.
+If all values are equal, the full set is owned by the player.

 &nbsp;

+The general algorithm for determining this data is similar across the domains, but becomes messy when it is frequently access across multiple classes and contexts.
+An alternative approach exists - the board itself can be queried specifically, through some specialized methods:

+**1 - Obtain the set of all spaces owned by player *n***
+ - For each space in the game, check if the following conditions apply:
+    - owned by player *n*
+- If this matches, add the space to the set.
+- Return the set.

+&nbsp;

+**2 - Obtain the set of all spaces belonging to color group *g***
+- For each space in the game, check if the following conditions apply:
+    - within color group *g*
+- If this matches add the space to the set.
+- Return the set.

+The latter approaches of board-domain querying allow for cleaner access to attributes of the game state.
+Additionally, much of the need for this querying is eliminated as the board can automatically self-update the relationships between its data members when the game state changes, using these methods internally.

+&nbsp;
 ### Code organization

+Components of the application are roughly grouped into three categories:

+**User interface**: displays the current game state to the user, and allows them to interact with it in a controlled manner

+**Data**: contains information about the game state

+**Data manipulation**: modifies the game state according to specific rules and user input

 &nbsp;
 ### Manipulation of data